ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

    Status of the Tender.

 :lots:
-   List of :ref:`lot` objects.
+   list of :ref:`lot` objects.

    Contains all tender lots.

 :qualifications:

-   List of :ref:`Qualification` objects.
+   list of :ref:`Qualification` objects.

    Contains all tender qualifications.

 :cancellations:
-   List of :ref:`cancellation` objects.
+   list of :ref:`cancellation` objects.

    Contains 1 object with `active` status in case of cancelled Tender.